reactiflux/mod-bot/IDEAS.md

 spammer joining by invites is pretty hard to discover and manage. an interface for tidying up invites to protect members might be helpful

+# "mod message" feature

+use for other things too, like a role menu + vetting process long-lived button to initialize create a thread (private if possible) with the user ask member to complete "application", onboarding-style series of responses maybe create a thread in #mod-log and share application with application deets, with approve button

 # admin onboarding and web experience

 should have a web-based onboarding flow to configure server where necessary. hand off between discord bot and web as appropriate